Guide

 POST /chat/completions. - Huddle01 authenticates the API key and validates request shape.

-- The gateway routes your request to the selected model/provider.
+- The AI Inference service routes your request to the selected model/provider.

 - Response is normalized into OpenAI-compatible format.